 - Great scientists tolerate ambiguity very well.
-They believe the theory enough to go ahead; they doubt it enough to notice the errors and faults so they can step forward and create the new replacement theory.
+They believe the theory enough to go ahead; they doubt it enough to notice the errors and faults so they can step forward and create a new replacement theory.

 - Knowledge and productivity are like compound interest.
-Given two people of approximately the same ability and one person who works ten percent more than the other, the latter will more than twice outproduce the former.
+Given two people of approximately the same ability and one who works ten percent more than the other, the latter will more than twice outproduce the former.

 - Drive gets you far.
-But, the steady application of effort with a little bit more work, intelligently applied is what does it.
+But, the steady application of effort with a little bit more work intelligently applied is what does it.